What should be the contractor’s remedy when a subcontractor is running late?

 The simplest solution is often to provide for an unliquidated right to claim damages for delay.”

-But this comment ignores several principles relating to liquidated damages:
+This argument ignores several principles relating to liquidated damages:

-- LADs benefit both parties by creating certainty – unliquidated damages do not allow the subcontractor to decide if it is more cost efficient to accelerate the works programme or pay the price of delay
+- They benefit both parties by creating certainty – unliquidated damages do not allow the subcontractor to decide if it is more cost efficient to accelerate the works programme or pay the price of delay

 The simplest solution is not a claim requiring proof of delay, proof of loss and a causal link between each event and each loss.